ken0-1n/rna-inframe-checker/README.md

 ## Preparation

-Prepare the list of fusion junctions (INPUT_JUNC).
+Prepare the list of fusion junctions (The command input file).
 1. chromosome for the 1st breakpoint
 1. coordinate for the 1st breakpoint
 1. direction of the 1st breakpoint